-1971 Clark Gesner's musical You’re a Good Man, Charlie Brown premieres on Broadway at the Golden Theatre.
-Although the show was a huge success Off-Broadway, running 1,597 performances, the Broadway incarnation does not fare as well, lasting only 32 performances.
-You're a Good Man, Charlie Brown will be revived in 1999, in a production starring Roger Bart, Kristin Chenoweth and Anthony Rapp, and featuring additional material by Andrew Lippa.
+1971 You’re a Good Man, Charlie Brown premieres on Broadway at the Golden Theatre.
+Although Clark Gesner’s musical was a huge success Off-Broadway, running 1,597 performances, the Broadway incarnation does not fare as well, lasting only 32 performances.

-1978 Bernard Slade’s Tribute, about a Hollywood publicity man who is dying of cancer and trying to make amends with the son he never got to know, opens at the Brooks Atkinson.
-Jack Lemmon stars as the father in the production that will play 212 performances.
+1978 Bernard Slade’s Tribute, about a Hollywood publicity agent who is dying of cancer and trying to make amends with his estranged son, opens at the Brooks Atkinson Theatre.
+Jack Lemmon stars as the father in the production that plays 212 performances.